CONGRATULATIONS ON YOUR ENGAGEMENT!

 Can we arrange for another minister to lead the service?

 This is possible, but please discuss this with us.
 This will require both the permission of the Senior Pastor, and/or for your minister to be ordained in the Anglican Church.

 Do you allow Christian couples from other churches to marry at this church?

-If you are a member of another church, please let us know when you contact us.
-As a priority, we seek to provide weddings for members of The Bridge Church as well as those who don’t attend a church.
-However, there is some availability for guest Christian weddings.
+At this stage, we seek to provide weddings for members of The Bridge Church as well as those who don’t attend a church.
+However, there is sometimes availability for guest Christian weddings.